-Russell Sage College’s entry-level occupational therapy doctoral degree program has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education—the first step in the accreditation process.
+Russell Sage College’s entry-level occupational therapy doctoral degree program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).

 We are accepting applications for Doctor of Occupational Therapy (OTD) candidates to begin coursework starting in summer each year.
 As an OTD student, you’ll complete academic, clinical, research and leadership coursework, participate in five fieldwork placements and complete a doctoral-level capstone experience.

 Our Doctor of Occupational Therapy program is designed to allow full-time students to complete their occupational therapy doctorate in three years, including summers.
 Please contact us to learn about part-time options.

 Upon completing your Occupational Therapy doctoral degree, you’ll be eligible to take the certification exam administered by the National Board for Certification in Occupational Therapy (NBCOT), which leads to national certification and eligibility for state licensure.

 Our Occupational Therapy faculty have extensive clinical experience and a real passion for teaching.
 Many professors hold leadership positions in professional organizations and several hold advanced certification in pediatrics, sensory integration, neurodevelopmental treatment, hand therapy or other areas.
 And our 8-to-1 student-to-faculty ratio means professors get to know you, and serve as mentors throughout your education, fieldwork, capstone experience and even as you start your career.

 More About the Program